AthenaNetworks/DBaaS/docs/index.md

 | `dbaas:table:seed`       | Seed data into a database table               |
 | `dbaas:table:export`     | Export table data to JSON or CSV format       |

-For more information on these commands, refer to the [CLI Commands](cli_commands.md) documentation.
+For more information on these commands, refer to the [Artisan Commands](artisan_commands.md) documentation.

 ## Getting Started

-1. Register a user account using the `/api/auth/register` endpoint
+1. Request account credentials from your system administrator
 2. Log in to obtain an API key using the `/api/auth/login` endpoint
 3. Include your API key in the `X-API-Key` header for all subsequent requests
 4. Use the appropriate HTTP method and endpoint for your desired operation